coderbunker/kiosk-android/README.md

 - Enter kiosk mode from the application
 - Exit kiosk mode with an OTP (One-time password) from Google Authenticator.
 - Modify the URL of the website hosting the video
+- Claim the tablet and modify the website of the tablet online
 - Secret touch command to open OTP pin (touch screen 4 times in the right pace)
+- Viewer statistics

 Setup: